-5 Use Cases
+5 Use Cases and Key Issues

+5.X Use Cases

-5.A Use case #A: NWDAF supporting detection of anomaly events and helping in analysing root cause
+5.X.A Use case #A: NWDAF supporting detection of anomaly events and helping in analysing its cause

 In Rel-16, NWDAF can provide abnormal UE behaviour analytics, as specified in TS 23.288 clause 6.7.5.
 One area where NWDAF could help is in detecting abnormal behaviour in general, not only related to the UE.
 With the capability to collect different types of data already in Rel-16, the NWDAF could provide anomaly type of alerts to other network functions together with additional information on the possible cause for the anomaly, thus allowing for 5G service automation, or allowing for troubleshooting in general.

-Some examples of anomaly alerts and root cause information could be:
+Some examples of anomaly events and information provided could be:

 - Congested cells analysis and a list of heavy users on the congested cells;